kowalcj0/stng/README.md

 or if you want to explicitly specify the profile then:

     mvn clean test -P localRunner

+## How to run tests remotely using Selenium GRID
+First of all prepare your Grid environment, then:

+    mvn clean test -P remoteRunner

 ## How to run tests from IDE